University of Santo Tomas: History

-The Royal Decree of May 20, 1865 from Queen Isabella II of Spain gave power to UST for the supervision of all secondary schools.
-Being the only institution of higher learning at that time, UST acted as the "Department of Education" of the country.
-In 1870 Segismundo Moret, the Minister of Overseas Colonies, issued a decree that converted Real y Pontificia Universidad de Santo Tomas into Real y Pontificia Universidad de Filipinas.
-In 1871, the Superior Gobierno de Filipinas issued a decree that established the Facultad de Medicina y Farmacia.
+The Royal Decree of May 20, 1865, from Queen Isabella II of Spain gave power to UST for the supervision of all secondary schools.
+Being the only institution of higher learning at that time, UST acted as the Department of Education of the country.
+After five years, the Minister of Overseas Colonies Segismundo Moret issued a decree that converted Real y Pontificia Universidad de Santo Tomas into Real y Pontificia Universidad de Filipinas.
+In 1871, the Superior Gobierno de Filipinas issued a decree that established the Faculty of Medicine and Pharmacy (Facultad de Medicina y Farmacia).
 UST was allowed to grant a licentiate degree in medicine.
 From 1877 to 1901, 329 students were granted the licentiate degree.
-José Rizal studied medicine in UST from 1878 to 1882.
+José Rizal studied medicine at the university from 1878 to 1882, where he was granted the rare privilege of studying simultaneously the preparatory course of medicine and the first year of medicine.
 The university began granting the degree of Doctor of Medicine in 1902 during the new American system.

 The university was registered on January 13, 1908, as a non-stock, non-profit educational institution under Act 1459 with the corporate name of Real y Pontificia Universidad de Santo Tomas de Manila.
-With the growing student population, the Dominicans were given a 21.5-hectare plot of land at the Sulucan Hills in Sampaloc, Manila and built its 215,000 square meter campus.
+With the growing student population, the Dominicans were given a 21.5-hectare plot of land at the Sulucan Hills in Sampaloc, Manila and built its new campus.
 In 1924, it began accepting female enrollees.
-The medicine and civil law courses were retained in Intramuros at that time.
+All courses and departments moved to the new campus, with the exception of medicine and civil law, both of which remained in Intramuros.

-During World War II, the Japanese forces converted UST into an internment camp for enemy aliens, mostly Americans, living in the Philippines.
-The original Intramuros campus was destroyed in 1944 by a fire started by the Japanese Kenpeitai.
+During World War II, the Imperial Japanese forces converted UST into an internment camp for enemy aliens, mostly Americans living in the Philippines.
+Their secret police division, known as Kenpeitai, turned the original Intramuros campus into a garrison and torture chamber, destroying it by fire in 1944.
 Over 3,700 internees were freed, 2,870 of whom were Americans, and over 600 were either killed or died from sickness or starvation in the internment camp for 37 months from January 1942 until February 11, 1945, when the camp was liberated by General Douglas MacArthur.